alextanhongpin/node-setup/README.md

 ## dependencies vs dev-dependencies

-A module installed using `--save` or `-S` flags is saved as `dependencies` in your package.json.
+A module installed using `-save` or `-S` flags is saved as `dependencies` in your package.json.
 Your nodejs app is dependent on it - it will not work without this dependencies installed.

-A module installed using `--save-dev` or `-D` flags is saved as `dev-depedencies` in your package.json.
+A module installed using `-save-dev` or `-D` flags is saved as `dev-depedencies` in your package.json.
 Your nodejs app is not dependent on it, but your development environment is dependent on it.

 Testing/mocking libraries such as `mocha`, `nock` will be in dev-dependencies.
 Since your app does not depend on them, it should be excluded when you deploy to production.